 2.2.3 Trees T01 and T05 are early mature birch trees located close to the proposed development.
 The proposed extension footing is situated outside of the RPAs of these trees.
+There is a risk of damage to these trees and their rooting systems from the development process.

 2.2.4 T03 is a mature oak tree located in the grounds of number 37.
 This tree is considered to be of high amenity value.
 The proposed extension footing is situated outside of the RPA of this tree.
+There is a risk of damage to this tree and its rooting systems from the development process.